Legal

 • Vercel — application hosting and deployment

-12. AI Governance
+12. AI governance

 • All LLM calls keep LLM reasoning, reviewer metadata, and sample evidence.